abogdanova/SwarmGE/README.md

     --codon_size [INT]

-or by setting the parameter `CODON_SIZE` in either a parameters file or in the params dictionary, where `[INT]` is an integer which specifies the maximum value a codon can take.
+or by setting the parameter `CODON_SIZE` to `[INT]` in either a parameters file or in the params dictionary, where `[INT]` is an integer which specifies the maximum value a codon can take.

 ##Genotype-Phenotype Mapping Process